Academic Absence Verification

 Once the request has been submitted:

-- Verifying an anticipated or unanticipated class absence is usually done in the form of some objective document(s) such as a legal note or an obituary.
-Please provide documentation if it is available.
+- Verifying an anticipated or unanticipated class absence is done in the form of some objective document(s) such as a legal note or hospital discharge instructions.

-- After review, a message will be sent to the student, and the instructor(s) for the class(es) missed.
+- If the request meets criteria for verification, a message will be sent to the student, and the instructor(s) for the class(es) missed.
 A copy will be sent to the academic advisor if needed.

 - Once a student situation that will result in or has resulted in class absence(s) is verified and communicated, the instructor typically provides needed support to make up missed coursework or tests consistent with the course and/or department policy.